isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  BOOTP with vendor information extensions
    (`RFC 1497 <https://tools.ietf.org/html/rfc1497>`__) is supported
-   by the BOOTP hooks library; see :ref:`bootp-library` for details.
+   by the BOOTP hooks library; see :ref:`hooks-bootp` for details.

 -  On Linux and BSD system families the DHCP messages are sent and received over the raw sockets (using LPF and BPF) and all packet